vvnraman/cppcon-2022-cpp-neovim/slides/30-context.md

   - `luajit` is fast 🚀
   - `vimscript` still supported
 - <!-- .element: class="fragment" -->
-  [Tree-sitter] support 🌲
-  - syntax highlights
-  - semantic textobjects
-- <!-- .element: class="fragment" -->
   LSP client written in `Lua` 💡
 - <!-- .element: class="fragment" -->
   `Lua` plugins
   - Feel native ✈️
   - LSP aware 🛸
+- <!-- .element: class="fragment" -->
+  [Tree-sitter] support 🌲
+  - syntax highlights
+  - semantic textobjects

 [tree-sitter]: https://tree-sitter.github.io/

 Note:
 - A key decision Thiago made with Neovim was to use `lua` as the scripting language, even though `Vimscript` would still work.
+- The LSP client in Neovim is written in lua.
 - This turned out to play a huge role as plugins written in `lua` feel like they are a core part of Neovim.
   - They have access to all the same neovim core apis as the native Neovim UIs...
-  - ... and they can access the language server to provide a richer feature set.
+  - ... and they can access the language server to provide enhanced features.
+- Neovim also has treesitter support, which is a library for incrementally parsing a file, and I'll show why that is useful during the demos.

 <!-- next slide -->